wonjune-kang/lvc-vc/README.md

 Audio samples are available on our [demo page](https://lvc-vc.github.io/lvc-vc-demo/).

-If you find this work useful or use our code, please consider citing our paper:
+If you find this work or our code useful, please consider citing our paper:

 ```
 @article{kang2022end,